 Filling:

-- 8 ounce (230 g) fresh soft goat cheese, at room temperature
+- 8 ounces (230 g) fresh soft goat cheese, at room temperature

 - 2 tablespoons (15 g) sweet white rice flour

-- Seeds from 1-2 vanilla beans (or 1 tsp vanilla extract)
+- Seeds from 1-2 vanilla beans (or 1 teaspoon vanilla paste or extract)

 - 3 large eggs, at room temperature